League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 #### Before submitting a bug report

-- Make sure you are using the latest version of foundry-vtt-types for the corresponding FOundry VTT Version.
+- Make sure you are using the latest version of foundry-vtt-types for the corresponding Foundry VTT Version.
 - Check if the problem has already been reported in our [issue tracker](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/issues)

 #### How to submit a (good) bug report